 '''

-winona1# vparadmin -l
+winonal# vparadmin -l

 ----- Designated-Admin virtual partitions ------

-winona1
+winonal

 '''

 Only winona1 is displayed as a designated-admin virtual partition.
 Since winona2 (and winona3) are not in the list, they are not designated-admin virtual partitions.

 Changing the Flexible Administrative Capability Password